How do I change my Trinity™ hybridization conditions with a custom panel?

 Custom Panels with Trinity: Understanding Hybridization Conditions

-One of the most significant factors affecting capture performance with Trinity is the capture space, defined as the ratio of panel size to species genome size.
-Without the post-hybridization PCR that normalizes your number of capture molecules, Trinity requires you to input sufficient targetable library molecules to reach the desired flow cell density.
+One of the most significant factors affecting capture performance with Trinity is the capture space, defined as the ratio of panel size (number of bases covered by the panel without overlap) to the species genome size.
+Without the post-hybridization PCR that normalizes your number of capture molecules, Trinity requires you to input sufficient targetable library molecules to reach the desired flow cell output.
 This is done by adjusting the total DNA input into the hybridization reaction, enabling you to achieve the target flow cell output (~800M paired-end reads) with a variety of panel sizes, as shown in Figure 1.

 Figure 1.
-Representation of instrument loading across panel sizes (capture space).
+Representation of instrument loading by capture space (ratio of panel length to genome size).

 Figure 1 shows the approximate instrument loading amount calculated for a range of theoretical panel capture spaces (grey circles) and tested panel capture spaces (colored circles), which can serve as a helpful starting point for sequencing a custom panel with Trinity.
 For panels less than 2.5Mb in size, we also recommend end-polishing your Trinity libraries with a few cycles of PCR prior to pooling and hybridization.
 Pool plexity can be adjusted to meet hybridization input requirements.